-Most important, ERP being a centralized automated solution, being accessed by multiple users concurrently online in real time, which involves financial transaction, each and every test cases should be written with lot of dedicated effort and real time data.
+Most important, ERP being a centralized automated solution, being accessed by multiple users concurrently online in real time, which involves a financial transaction, each and every test cases should be written with a lot of dedicated effort and real-time data.

 Sample Test Scenario:

-Find below a sample test case for our ERP demonstration This test cases may consists of lot of small test cases which can segregated and maintained, but for demo purpose, it’s combined as a single test case.
+Find below a sample test case for our ERP demonstration This test cases may consist of a lot of small test cases which can segregate and maintained, but for demo purpose, it’s combined with a single test case.

 |Test Case ID||ABC_ERP_SD_X0121|

 |Objective||To check the sales order is booked and invoiced with proper data entered for sales header and sales details.|

 |Steps to Reproduce||1.
 Sales & Distribution -> Order Management -> Sales Order List -> New Sales Order.|

 2. Select Order Date, Select Order Type, Select the Expiry Date, Select Customer ID, Select Shipping ID, Select Warehouse ID, Select Shipping Date, Select Payment Due Date, Select Sales Tax ID, Select Salesman ID.

 3. Select New Sales Items and Select Item ID, Select Item UOM, Enter Item Qty, Enter Item Price, Select Ledger Account, Select Project ID and Click OK.

 4. Click Book Order button in the main screen.